 What is an ADR licence?

-9 ADR classes require training for you to be able to transport these specific types of dangerous goods.
+There are 9 classes of dangerous goods.
+You are require to complete training in order to transport these specific types of dangerous goods.

 The classes are as follows: